reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 ]
 ---

 Reflex AG Grid is a high-performance and highly customizable component library for working with tabular data in Reflex applications.
-It seamlessly integrates the powerful AG Grid library into the Reflex ecosystem, bringing advanced data grid capabilities to Python developers building modern web applications.
+It seamlessly integrates AG Grid--a high-performance feature-rich datagrid for major JavaScript frameworks (like React) that offers filtering, grouping, pivoting, and more-- into the Reflex ecosystem, bringing advanced data grid capabilities to Python developers building modern web applications.

 ## Why Reflex AG Grid?